- Reference # A.2.2122025

 Increased investment

-The Pilbara Development Commission estimates to build a 100,000 dozen oysters a year commercial farm would require an investment of approximately $3 million.
-In addition to commercial farming operations there are significant opportunities for First Nations’ communities to participate in the industry as independent ventures or as joint venture enterprises with shellfish aquaculture companies.
+According to the Pilbara Development Commission, establishing a commercial farm producing 100,000 dozen oysters annually would require an investment of approximately $3 million.
+In addition to commercial operations, there are significant opportunities for First Nations communities to participate in the industry – either as independent ventures or through joint ventures with shellfish aquaculture companies.

 Social well-being

-This project involves extensive First Nations’ participation in foundational research, industry and business development.
-This direct access to researchers, agencies and industry provides an opportunity for community empowerment and informed decision making regarding their participation in this emerging industry either directly or through partnership arrangements.
-The access to training and experience in research and aquaculture recognises First Nations aspirations for greater involvement in managing sea country and provides opportunities for two-way capacity building and knowledge exchange between First Nations community researchers and industry, agencies and research organisations.
+This project involves extensive First Nations participation in foundational research, industry development, and business planning.
+Direct access to researchers, agencies, and industry partners provides opportunities for community empowerment and informed decision-making regarding participation in this emerging industry – either directly or through partnerships.
+Access to training and hands-on experience in research and aquaculture supports First Nations aspirations for greater involvement in Sea Country management.
+It also fosters two-way capacity building and knowledge exchange between First Nations community researchers and industry, government and research organisations.